 Risk assessment, treatment, plans, and objectives must all be documented and maintained through the planning step.

 The assessment process allows organizations to dig into the meat of the risks they face.
-Starting with the establishment of the management framework, they will determine baseline security criteria, appetite for risk, and how the risks they manage could potentially impact and affect their operations.
+Starting with the establishment of the management framework, they will determine baseline security criteria, risk appetite, and how the risks they manage could potentially impact and affect their operations.

-Once they develop an understanding of baseline requirements, they will work to develop a treatment plan, providing a summary how the identified risks could impact their business, their level of tolerance, and the probability of the threats they face.
-They will be required to determine a response specific to each risk and include in their summary the parties responsible for the mitigation and control of each factor, be it through elimination, control, retention, or sharing of the risk with a third party.
+Once they develop an understanding of baseline requirements, they will work to develop a treatment plan, providing a summary of how the identified risks could impact their business, their level of tolerance, and the probability of the threats they face.
+They will be required to determine a response specific to each risk and include in their summary the parties responsible for the mitigation and control of each factor.
+These factors include things like elimination, control, retention, or sharing of the risk with a third party.

 Specific to the ISO 27001 standard, organizations can choose to reference Annex A, which outlines 114 additional controls organizations can put in place to ensure their compliance with the standard.
 The Statement of Applicability (SoA) is an important document related to Annex A that must be carefully crafted, documented, and maintained as organizations work through the requirements of clause 6.
 In this document, companies declare which controls they have selected to pursue and which have been omitted, along with the reasoning behind those choices and all supporting related documentation.